Soliton versus the gas: Fredholm determinants, analysis, and the rapid oscillations behind the kinetic equation: Statement of the results

 .2in

 .2in

-\paragraph{\bf Outline of the paper.} In Section \ref{sec-fredholm} we present the soliton gas solution in terms of the Fredholm determinant, also in the presence of a trial soliton, and derive its corresponding RH problem.
-The large $t$ and $x$ asymptotic analysis of the RH problem~\ref{rhp:X} is carried out in the subsequent sections: in Section~\ref{sec-setup} we introduce the $g$-function and perform the necessary preparations in order to perform a steepest descent analysis, which is then presented in Section~\ref{sec-model} with the introduction of the model problem.
-The study of the interaction dynamics is conducted in Section~\ref{sec-gas}.
+\paragraph{\bf Outline of the paper.} In Section \ref{sec-fredholm} we present the soliton gas solution in terms of the Fredholm determinant, also in the presence of a trial soliton, and derive its corresponding RH problem and we prove Theorem~\ref{theorem1} The large $t$ and $x$ asymptotic analysis of the RH problem~\ref{rhp:X} is carried out in the subsequent sections: in Section~\ref{sec-setup} we introduce the $g$-function and perform the necessary preparations in order to perform a steepest descent analysis, which is then presented in Section~\ref{sec-model} with the introduction of the model problem and the proof of Theorem~\ref{theorem1.3}.
+The study of the interaction dynamics is conducted in Section~\ref{sec-gas} where we prove Theorem~\ref{theorem1.4}.
 The solvability of the RH problem~\ref{rhp:X} is proved in Appendix \ref{appB_solvability}, thus guaranteeing that the Fredholm determinant representation of the solution is well defined.
-In the appendix (Appendix \ref{app:KdV_Fredholm}) we also give the analogous formula for the KdV Fredholm determinant solution of the soliton gas.
+In Appendix \ref{app:KdV_Fredholm} we provide the analogous formula for the KdV Fredholm determinant solution of the soliton gas.

 }